uutzinger/C12880MA/README.md

 # C12880MA
-C12880 mini spectrometer code for teensy
+C12880 mini spectrometer code for teensy.
+This code has not been tested yet.
+Expect by Fall 2019.

 Code for reading of Hamamatsu spectrometer with teensy 3.x microcontroller.
-Uses externally triggered ADC and DMA.
-Clock is adjustable.
+It uses externally triggered ADC and DMA.
+The clock is adjustable.
-This needs modified ADC library with external triggering functions (provided).
+This needs modified ADC library with external triggering functions (provided and tested).

 The hardware can be purchased here https://groupgets.com/manufacturers/hamamatsu-photonics/products/c12880ma-micro-spectrometer